 There are two methods to apply the Auto Reframe feature in Filmora for Mac:

-Now, drag the clip that you want to crop or hit the Import button to select and import it.
+Now, drag the clip you want to crop or hit the Import button to select and import it.

-After importing the clip to the tool, you can follow the steps below to auto crop it for different aspect ratios:
+After importing the clip to the tool, you can follow the steps below to auto crop it for different aspect ratios.

-Step 1.
-Select the aspect ratio you need, then the reframing will start automatically.
+1 Step 1: Select the aspect ratio you need, then the reframing will start automatically.

-There are 5 aspect ratio options: square (1:1), vertical (9:16), standard (4:3), widescreen (16:9) and cinema (21:9).
+- There are 5 aspect ratio options: Widescreen (16:9), Instagram (1:1), Portrait (9:16), Standard (4:3), and Cinema (21:9).

-Once the reframing starts, you can see the result in the preview window.
+- Once the reframing starts, you can see the result in the preview window.
 At this point, the video outside the frame will be hidden.
 If you want to see the whole video screen, click on the eye icon in the upper right corner.

-Step 2.
-If you want to adjust the frame, click the Adjust frame toggle button on the right, then drag the crop box to adjust it.
+2 Step 2: If you want to adjust the frame, click the Adjust frame toggle button on the right, then drag the crop box to adjust it.
 Fix the frame to fit your needs, and hit OK to apply all changes.

-Step 3.
-You can also change the tracking subject and tracking speed by clicking on the Advanced tab under Adjust frame.
+3 Step 3: You can also change the tracking subject and tracking speed by clicking on the Advanced tab under Adjust frame.
 Choose to track the secondary subject or adjust the tracking speed.

-Step 4.
-When the adjustment and reframing are completed, hit the Export button to save your work.
+4 Step 4: When the adjustment and reframing are completed, hit the Export button to save your work.

-Step 6.
-When the video is created, hit the “Upload to Filmora” button.
+5 Step 5: When the video is created, hit the Upload to Filmora button.
 The video will be automatically imported to the Media window in Filmora.

-Step 7.
-You can drag the clip to the timeline for further editing.
+6 Step 6: You can drag the clip to the timeline for further editing.
 Add music, titles, effects, or transitions to enhance it.

-Step 8.
-When the editing is done, click the Export button to save and share your video.
+7 Step 7: When the editing is done, click the Export button to save and share your video.